mlfoundations/open_lm/MOE.md

 ## Benchmarking

-To benchmark your results, here are perplexities we obtain with our implementation across a number of compute budgets and model sizes on A100s:
+To benchmark your results, here are perplexities we obtain with our implementation across a number of compute budgets and model sizes on our A100 cluster:

 ### Compute budgets